ivanOzerets/Lab10/README.md

 second A / B testing link: https://ivanozerets.github.io/Lab10_2/

-The second custom A/B for secondSplit.html is different because 50% of the time the background of the page turns grey and 50% to default.
+The second custom A / B for secondSplit.html is different because 50% of the time the background of the page turns grey and 50% to default.

 ## Part 3